pjfanning/sbt-pekko-build/README.md

 This autoplugin enables automatic publishing of Build Scan® for every CI build, as well as for every local build executed by an authenticated Apache committer, to the [Apache Develocity](https://ge.apache.org) instance.

-To enable Build Scans publishing on CI the project needs to have `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable set to the value of the Develocity access key as described [here](https://docs.gradle.com/develocity/sbt-plugin/#authenticating).
+To enable build scans publishing on CI the project needs to have `DEVELOCITY_ACCESS_KEY` environment variable set to the value of the Develocity access key as described [here](https://docs.gradle.com/develocity/sbt-plugin/#via_environment_variable).

 For more details please see the [Develocity sbt Plugin User Manual](https://docs.gradle.com/develocity/sbt-plugin/).